 The bottom line in treating and preventing gingivitis is that you have to eliminate as much plaque as you possibly can.
 Plaque, the sticky film containing bacteria that builds up on teeth and around the gum line, is the whole reason gingivitis happens.
 Plaque produces toxins that irritate your gums and begin a chain reaction of redness, swelling, and bleeding.
 But don’t worry about these gingivitis symptoms—if you catch it early, you can fight plaque and the bacteria that comes with it fairly easily, with a number of gingivitis treatments.

 - Use Antibacterial Toothpaste.
 It can help fight plaque all day and night, long after you’ve completed your oral hygiene routine.
-There are also anti-gingivitis toothpastes that can target the plaque found around your gum line and neutralize it for clinically proven healthier gums.
+There are also anti-gingivitis toothpastes like Crest Gum Detoxify that can reach the plaque found around your gum line and neutralize it for clinically proven healthier gums.

 - Floss daily.
 Flossing is a great tool for the treatment of gingivitis, as it removes food particles that can feed plaque that your toothbrush could miss.